kalidassmk/finleap-service/notification-service/README.md

                     * It will run every day based on the schedule "time" = 23:03 (hour and minutes) and run the SubscribedNotificationJob

-   ## Notification-Service can be triggered in two use-cases:
-      # use-case one: assume a new user is created
-        * user data is loaded by user-service
-        * welcome template is loaded by template service and enriched with user-data
-        * once template is enriched with data it is sent directly to imaginary mail-service

-      # use-case two: asume newsletter hast to be sent:
-        * newsletter is loaded by template service and enriched with user-data of all subscribed users
-        * enriched newsletter messages are sent as a batch of at least 10 to imaginary mail service

 ### Technical Implementation :